 I thoroughly enjoy The pacing of her moving between postures is perfect for me.
 Stefanie describes the physical set up of postures with modifications in her Her quiet gentle voice.
 The mindful meditative quality of all of Stefanie’s classes help me quiet my mind and center myself.

 My biggest priority is meeting a student where they are and providing them with tools, instructions, and insights that will help them learn and evolve in a manner realistic for them.
 I am providing a service, so I make sure that I clarify that I do not have an “agenda”.
 Yoga is a highly personal experience, and is thereby customizable.
-In short, I listen carefully and made sure there is clear communication throughout our time together.
+In short, I listen carefully and make sure there is clear communication throughout our time together.

 I completed my 200 hour training through Yogaworks (TM) in Spring 2017.
-Subsequently, I have completed almost 100 hours of Yoga Alliance Approved Continuing Education as well as supplemental trainings in Yin Yoga, Yoga Nidra, Thai Yoga Bodywork, Trauma Informed Yoga, Chair Yoga Fitness, and Body Positive Yoga.
+Subsequently, I have completed over 100 hours of Yoga Alliance Approved Continuing Education as well as supplemental trainings in Yin Yoga, Yoga Nidra, Thai Yoga Bodywork, Trauma Informed Yoga, Chair Yoga Fitness, and Body Positive Yoga.